Table of Contents

 - Building a Better Delete-a-Group Jackknife for a Calibration Estimator (Like That Based on Data from the ARMS III).
 The document summarizes much of the theory behind the use of the delete-a-group (DAG) jackknife procedure with calibrated survey data like that coming from the third phase of the Agricultural Resources and Management Survey (ARMS III).
 A DAG jackknife employing 15 sets of replicate weights is used for variance estimation with ARMS-III data.

 - An Overview of Calibration Weighting and the Delete-a-Group Jackknife.
 The document details the statistical theory behind the use of calibration and the variance estimation technique called the "delete-a-group jackknife."
+Contact the ERS ARMS Team for a copy of this paper.

 - Using the Delete-a-Group Jackknife Variance Estimator in NASS Surveys.
 The document describes the delete-a-group jackknife procedure and its justification.